Krasnobród: History

 The name of the town comes from the Old Polish krasny bród, which in English means "beautiful ford".
 According to records, in the mid-16th century the village of Krasnobród was owned by the noble Lipski family.
 In either 1572 or 1576, it received town charter.
-At that time, Krasnobród was located near the boundary between Chełm Land of the Crown of the Kingdom of Poland (part of its Ruthenian Voivodeship), and the Bełz Voivodeship.
+At that time, Krasnobród was located near the boundary between Chełm Land (part of its Ruthenian Voivodeship) and the Bełz Voivodeship, both within the Lesser Poland Province of the Kingdom of Poland.
 Across centuries, it remained a private town, owned by several prominent families such as the Leszczyński's, the Zamoyski's, the Tarnowski's and the Jackowski's.
 Its last owners were the Fudakowski family.
 Due to location away from main thoroughfares, Krasnobród remained a small town and never turned into an important economic hub.

 Until World War II, the population of Krasnobród was ethnically mixed, with dominant Polish and Jewish communities, and small Ukrainian minority.
 The Roman Catholic parish was established probably in mid-16th century.
 In 1595, local church was turned into a Calvinist prayer house, remaining so until 1647.
 On November 23, 1664, Voivode of Sandomierz Jan Zamoyski signed a bill, upon which a Dominican Monastery was established locally.

-The age of partitions
+Age of partitions

 The town suffered during the Khmelnytsky Uprising, and in frequent raids of the Crimean Tatars.
 In one such raid, Krasnobród was completely burned, together with the church (see the Battle of Krasnobród (1672)).
 As a result, it ceased to be a town for almost a hundred years until 1763, when the town charter was regranted to Krasnobród due to population growth.

-Following the Partitions of Poland, Krasnobród was seized by the Habsburg Empire, but after the Congress of Vienna, it became part of the Zamość District of the Russian-controlled Congress Poland.
+Following the late-18th-century Partitions of Poland, Krasnobród was seized by the Habsburg Empire.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it became part of the Zamość District of the Russian-controlled Congress Poland.
 During the January Uprising against the Tsarist domination on March 24, 1863, the Battle of Krasnobród took place here.
 Soon afterwards, Krasnobród lost its town charter again, this time as a punishment for the support of the rebellion.

 In late 19th century, thanks to the efforts of Dr. Alfred Rose, Krasnobród became one of the first European spas for the tuberculosis patients.
 The idea however, was not successful due to poor communication links with European capitals.
 During World War I, in June 1915 a battle between imperial Russians and Austrians took place in the town.
 After the rebirth of the Second Polish Republic Krasnobród again joined the sovereign Poland.